Compliance Gate Platform

 What is a CRL entry?

-- Substance restrictions
+• Substance restrictions

-2. A CRL entry serves the following purposes:
+2. CRL entries serve the following purposes:

 3. A CRL entry does not contain the entire legislation, guidance document or other source.
-As such, it does not contain all requirements or details found in the relevant source.
+As such, it does not contain all the requirements or details found in the relevant source.

 How do you create CRL entries?